This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

 On “Stats” page, double click on a weapon to export its stats for the first weapon, and right click for the second weapon.

-You can add attachments to weapons by clicking corresponding buttons.
+You can add attachments to weapons by clicking corresponding Check Boxes.
 If the weapon doesn’t have a certain attachment, you will be informed with a pop up window, but you can’t see whether weapon has access to an attachment on this page without clicking the Check Box.

 Both weapons have Headshot Damage Multiplier listed.
 You can double click on its value to apply it to the Damage Multiplier.